 Visas for Taiwan

-Unless they are from a visa-exempt country, expats will need a visa to visit Taiwan.
-Expats from the US, Canada, Australia, UK, Ireland and a number of other EU countries as well as some Asian countries can stay for 90 days without a visa, South Africans need to acquire a visitor's visa before travelling to Taiwan.
+Unless they are from a visa-exempt country, foreigners will need a visa to visit Taiwan.
+Those from the US, Canada, Australia, UK, Ireland and several EU countries, as well as some Asian countries, can stay for 90 days without a visa.
+South Africans need to acquire a visitor's visa before travelling to Taiwan.